-Sonic Embroidery is an emerging experiment blending embroidery and technology.
-Each piece is stitched using grey conductive thread, which acts as a medium for connecting wires used in programming.
-The embroidery art is connected to positive and negative wires, powered by the Particle Photon 2 module.
+Sonic Embroidery is an experimental fusion of embroidery and technology that responds to touch by producing melodies, making artwork more accessible and interactive.
+Each piece is stitched with conductive grey thread, which serves as a pathway for connecting wires essential to the programming.
+The embroidery is connected to positive and negative wires, powered by a Particle Photon 2 module, creating a tactile and auditory experience that invites people of all abilities to engage with art in a new, immersive way.

 From the back of the embroidery art piece, you can see the conductive threads connected to wires.
 To reinforce the connection, I used copper tape to secure the conductive threads, ensuring stability and a stronger bond between the components.
 This approach ensures reliable data transmission during interaction with the artwork.